Name Theresa ThompsonEmail: firstname.lastname@example.orgGrade(s): 5thSubject(s):Math706 823-6950remind.comnumber 81010message code @k4chdck

 10%- Homework.
 (Homework will be given Monday-Thursday of each week.)

-50%- Common Assessments (Aligned with the standards taught the week before and the standards taught the week of the assessment)
+40%- Common Assessments/tests and projects (Aligned with the standards taught the week before and the standards taught the week of the assessment)

 Infraction one: Verbal Reminder (-5pts)

-Infraction two: Silent Lunch or no recess (-10pts)
+Infraction two: Silent Lunch or no recess and a dicipline notice sent home (-10pts)

 Infraction three: Detention (If the student accumulates three infractions within the course of One school day, they will be assigned one or more hours of detention (-15 pts)